simeononsecurity/simeononsecurity.ch/content/articles/ten-essential-email-security-tips-to-keep-your-data-safe/index.en.md

 ### **Educating Your Team on Email Security**

-Educating your team on email security is not just a good practice, it is essential to establish a **culture of security** within your organization.
+Educating your team on email security is not just a good practice, you need to establish a **culture of security** within your organization.
 Cybersecurity threats are becoming more sophisticated and frequent, making it important to take every precaution necessary to protect your company's sensitive data.

 When it comes to email security, your employees are the first line of defense.
-Therefore, it is crucial to educate your team on email security best practices.
+Therefore, you need to educate your team on email security best practices.

 #### **Implementing Email Security Training**